 Knowing what your assets and your operations are worth can help you understand the value (and potential value) of your farm in a much more granular way.
 And, at the end of the day, financial management is really just the management of that value.
 In this sense, every farm manager is also a financial manager of sorts.

 As daunting as farm finances may seem at first, they’re necessary for the long-term vitality of your operations.
-There are plenty of stepping stones to get you started, including a slew of Agricultural Marketing Resource Center tools to help you on your way to better budgeting.
+There are plenty of stepping stones to get you started, including Agricultural Marketing Resource Center tools to help you on your way to better budgeting.

 And if that’s not enough, rest assured, you can reach out to the ag finance experts at Bank Midwest any time for assistance.